 Imagine a day scientists discover that foods you like are more nutritious than those you don’t.

 That day occurred more than 25 years ago.
-A series of experiments run by researchers in
+A series of experiments run by researchers in Sweden and Thailand showed that people absorb more iron from meals that appeal to them than from meals they find less appetizing.

 In stark contrast, the latest edition of the US Dietary Guidelines, released last month, make no allusion that nutrition and taking pleasure in eating have anything to do with each other.
 Some believe it may be that very disconnection that is contributing to Americans’ less-than-optimal diets, not to mention obesity.